wp-plugins/wordpress-mobile-pack/readme.txt

 *  **Automatic listing** on <a href='http://www.mpexo.com/blogs'>mpexo</a>, making it easier for users to discover that you have a mobile-friendly site.
 (NB: you can enable the mpexo listing in the 'Settings' dashboard menu.)

+**NEW in Version 1.2.1**: Native integration with WP Super Cache.
+Read more at []()

-**NEW in Version 1.20**: The Mobile Pack now displays advanced themes for Nokia and WebKit devices.
+**NEW in Version 1.2.0**: The Mobile Pack now displays advanced themes for Nokia and WebKit devices.
 There are three grades of theme designed for low-, mid-, and high-end Nokia devices, the latter of which also provides full support for WebKit browsers, including those on Android, iPhone and Palm devices.
 The development of this feature has been kindly sponsored by Forum Nokia.

 We enjoy writing and maintaining this plugin.
 If you like it too, please rate us.
 But if you don't, let us know how we can improve it.